 The tracking system review, concurrent with the start of the impact analysis cycle, serves two key purposes.
 Primarily, it ensures that the fields provided in the tracking data are sufficient for the evaluation team to calculate savings for the targeted measures.
 Additionally, this review helps guarantee that the tracking data is consistent with the program’s data in eTRACK.
-This latter task will become increasingly important as eTRACK undergoes development and more closely reflects the tracking data Navigant receives.Gross Impact Evaluation
+This latter task will become increasingly important as eTRACK undergoes development and more closely reflects the tracking data Navigant receives.

+Navigant will perform tracking system review and M&V project sampling in waves in 2020.
+The first wave of M&V sampling is expected to cover about one-half of the projects.

+Proposed gross impact sampling timelines are shown below.

+CY2020 Gross Impact Sampling Waves

+First wave sample drawn in June 2020 and completed September 2020

+Final (second) wave by January 30, 2021 or upon the completion of all CY2020 projects

+Gross Impact Evaluation

 The evaluation team will conduct gross savings research using building energy simulation models on a sample of approximately 30 projects to determine CY2020 savings and calculate realization rates.
 This research will include an engineering desk review of each project in our sample.
 The evaluation team will also develop a summary sheet for each project reviewed that outlines the evaluation activities completed, any resulting changes to the building energy simulation model because of ex post review, and the net effect on the electric and therm savings relative to ex ante claimed savings.